overflow68/Armonios-core/README.md

 Finds or generates a change address that can be used for receiving change from transactions.

 Conclusion
 The provided Bitcoin wallet logic class offers functionalities for mnemonic-based key generation, address generation, transaction creation, and interaction with the Bitcoin blockchain.
-Users can create transactions, estimate fees, and manage their Bitcoin wallet using this logic.
-Make sure to use the appropriate libraries and dependencies to ensure the correct behavior of the wallet logic.
+Users can create transactions, estimate fees, and manage their Bitcoin wallet using this class.
+Make sure to use the appropriate libraries and dependencies to ensure the correct behavior of the wallet.